abetusk/dev/wiki/Statistical-Mechanics-For-Computer-Scientists.md

 ### Kullback-Leibler Divergence

-We want to talk about "free energy" but we will need the idea of the Kullback-Leibler divergence first before providing intuition about the "free energy" definition.
+We want to talk about free energy but we will need the idea of the Kullback-Leibler divergence first before providing intuition about the free energy definition.

 Consider an optimal encoding of sending $n$ symbols over a channel with the $i$'th symbol